Boron Uses and Health Effects

 As you can see, even though you use boron in its many forms within your home and technical devices each day, it may be most beneficial to get more boron into your body!

-Boron has many surprising health benefits for men and women suffering from a variety of ailments.
+Boron has many surprising health benefits for men and women suffering from a variety of symptoms.
 To ensure you are getting enough to reap its benefits, try AlgaeCal Plus.
-A daily dose (4 capsules) provides 3 mg of boron in addition to all 13 clinically proven bone-supporting nutrients in their proper proportions, the way nature intended.
+A daily dose (4 capsules) provides 3 mg of boron in addition to all 13 clinically supported bone-building nutrients in their proper proportions, the way nature intended.